 – New Zealand Post Office: Coast Radio Station Service (1983)

-1986: On 3 April the Government releases the Morris-Mason review of the Post Office, which recommended, among other things, that telecommunications be run by a separate state corporation.
+On 3 April the Government released the Morris-Mason review of the Post Office, which recommended, among other things, that telecommunications be run by a separate state corporation.

-On 19 May, Finance Minister Roger Douglas announces that the Post Office will be split into three state-owned enterprises: New Zealand Post, Telecom (which would take over the coast radio stations) and Postbank, effective 1 Apr 1987.
+On 19 May, Finance Minister Roger Douglas announced that the Post Office would be split into three state-owned enterprises: New Zealand Post, Telecom (which would take over the coast radio stations) and Postbank, effective 1 Apr 1987.

-Auckland Radio ZLD handles radio communications for yachts competing in the 1989/90 Whitbread Round-the-World race.
+Auckland Radio ZLD handled radio communications for yachts competing in the 1989/90 Whitbread Round-the-World race.

-Dave Currie becomes station manager on 15 Feb.
+Dave Currie became station manager on 15 Feb.

-1990: Auckland Radio staff have a little fun with the top-secret SADIE aerial.
+Auckland Radio staff had a little fun with the top-secret SADIE aerial.

-1992: A reunion is held to mark the 50th anniversary of the official opening of Musick Memorial Radio Station.
+1992: A reunion was held to mark the 50th anniversary of the official opening of Musick Memorial Radio Station.